 Overview of Required Maintenance on Your New HVAC System

 Congratulations on the purchase of your new heating, ventilation, and air conditioning (HVAC) system!
-When you work with M.E.
-Flow to replace the HVAC system in your home, we register your warranty and help you maintain your system.
+When you replace your HVAC system with M.E.
+Flow, we register your warranty and help you maintain your system to keep your manufactures warranty valid.
 In this post, we will share some tips and let you know what you need to do to keep your HVAC system in tip-top shape so you can enjoy your new comfort system for many years!

 Don’t Forget the Required Maintenance

-Many homeowners who invest in a new home comfort system forget the required maintenance and later have problems.
-The best analogy is to think of your HVAC system…like it’s a new car.
-With a car, you know that after a certain number of miles, the oil needs to be changed, tires need rotating, etc. Your HVAC equipment is no different.
+Many homeowners who have replaced their heating, ventilation, and air conditioning (HVAC) system sometimes forget the required maintenance and later have problems.
 Please review the following information to help ensure you keep your manufactures warranty valid and your new HVAC equipment operating at peak efficiency.

 HVAC contractors and manufacturers say the key to keeping your system operating at peak efficiency and performance today–and down the road, is routine maintenance.
 Regardless of the A/C contractor, you purchased your heating and cooling system from M.E.
 Flow wants you to enjoy your new HVAC system for many years.